 These guys have an unfair advantage in this list, Awwwards being an organization that explores and recognizes the best websites in the world, all year round.
 But they still manage to surprise us with buttons turning into hotdogs and mustard splashing all over the screen.

 Likeminds’ website delights with elegance and subtle metaphors.
 With only black and white images and simple design they manage to communicate diversity and the beauty of unexpected encounters.
 They’re not trying to convince you how cool they are, yet somehow all you want is to be there.

-We left one of our favorites for last.
 This quirky conference happens in “little big Malmö”, Sweden every year.
 With each year, the event becomes more diverse, just like its host city–who aims to become the world’s most international city.
 The lively identity of the small, yet big-hearted city is embedded in every single aspect of The Conference, including the website.
 We love everything about it!
 Full disclosure: we actually attended The Conference this year, and wrote a review about it.